NewGuy103/syncServer/docs/docs/server-db.md

 **Raises:**

-- [**TypeError**](https://docs.python.org/3/library/exceptions.html#TypeError) -  If `file_path` is not bytes or str, or
+- [**TypeError**](https://docs.python.org/3/library/exceptions.html#TypeError) -  If `file_path` is not a string, or
     if  `chunk_size` is not an integer.

 This will read a file from the database with the provided chunk size.
-Due to the database encrypting files in chunks, there is a chunk size stored inside the database when the file was last uploaded/modifies.
+Due to the database encrypting files in chunks, there is a chunk size stored inside the database when the file was last uploaded/modified.

 This ensures that the database can read the file and decrypt it properly.